 The design guidelines below will encourage high quality built form that contributes positively to the public realm.
-They apply to lots within the Barkly Street East / West Footscray Station precinct as identified in Figure 10.
+They apply to lots within the Barkly street East / West Footscray Station precinct as identified in Figure 10.

 Within the Precinct, apartment type developments are preferred rather than townhouse forms.
-The following design guidelines will form requirements for future developments in addition to Clauses 54, 55 and 58, along with other requirements of the Maribyrnong Planning Scheme.
+The following design guidelines will form requirements for future apartment developments in addition to Clauses 54, 55 and Clause 58 and other requirements of the Maribyrnong Planning Scheme.